-- GSDs tend to have thicker hair towards their backside.
+- They tend to have thicker hair towards their backside.
 Down here you’ll probably want to use a slicker brush to ensure that you can remove any excess hair.

 - A wire pin brush works well for getting any dead hair and dirt out from the top coat of your dog’s hair.

-- After you’re done growing, if you go over the fur with a bristle brush, the hair will end up much shinier.
+- After you’re done grooming, if you go over the fur with a bristle brush, the hair will end up much shinier.

-Not that most GSD owners will want to shave their dog, but if you’re thinking about it, you shouldn’t—even in summer.
+Not that most German Shepherd owners will want to shave their dog, but if you’re thinking about it, you shouldn’t—even in summer.
 This is because the double coat actually helps to protect the dog from heat.
 Without it, they will become quite uncomfortable.

 Grooming Is Beneficial for All

 German Shepherds are beautiful dogs that deserve to be treated well.
 Just like we become uncomfortable if we don’t take care of our hair and skin, so too do dogs.